tailhook/lithos/docs/container_config.rst

 Choice
-    Allows a value from a fixed set of choices (example: ``!Choice ["high-priority", "low-priority"]``)
+    Allows a value from a fixed set of choices (example: ``!Choice ["high-priority", "low-priority"]``) Name
+    Allows a value that matches regex ``^[0-9a-zA-Z_-]+$``.
+Useful for passing names of things into a script without having a chance to keep value unescaped when passing somewhere within a script or using it as a filename.

 All entries of ``@{variable_name}`` are substituted in the following fields: